 Sometimes we wonder if Fr.
 Rene is helping us from above.

-We’ve experienced so many coincidences while working on this project that we can’t help but see them as “little signs”—subtle messages that tell us we’re supposed to be making this film.
+We’ve experienced so many coincidences while working on this project that we can’t help but see them as “little signs”—subtle messages that tell us we were supposed to make this film.

 Although the story is centered on a murder, the true message of the film involves a light that shone in darkness—a light that will only get brighter as we work to spread Fr.
 Rene's story to the world.